discentem/cavorite/README.md

 1. Compile `cavorite` with `make` and then compile some plugin.
 If you want to compile the example plugin, run `make with_localstore_plugin`.

-   > Note: the [localstore](plugin/localstore/) may not be actually functional as a backend Cavorite at this time but is good enough for this demonstration.

 1. Set environment variables for cavorite and the plugin you compiled.
 For example:

       ```bash